 Achilles tendon injuries are diagnosed by a thorough physical evaluation, which can include an MRI.
 Treatment involves rest, physical therapy, and in some cases, surgery.
 However, various preventative measures can be taken to avoid these injuries, such as:

-If you have any questions please feel free to contact one of our offices located in Liverpool, Camillus, Skaneateles, and Oswego, NY.
+If you have any questions please feel free to contact one of our offices located in Liverpool, Camillus, Skaneateles, Oswego, and Cicero, NY.
 We offer the newest diagnostic tools and technology to treat your foot and ankle needs.Read more about What are Achilles Tendon Injuries

 Most people will deal with foot related issues throughout their lives, and these conditions can be both painful and embarrassing.
 Bunions, which are a joint misalignment that occur as bony bumps at the base of the big toe, can be extremely painful.
 Gout, which is a build up of uric acid, causes pain in the joints, most commonly in the big toe joint.
 Corns and calluses usually occur as a result of friction or pressure on the skin of the feet, and they can also be painful when pressure is applied to them.
 Another ailment that can be painful is hammertoe, which is when the middle joint of a toe bends downwards due to improper footwear or abnormal foot function.
 Other causes of foot pain can include plantar fasciitis, heel spurs, or stress fractures.
 If you are afflicted with pain in your feet, it is important to consult with a podiatrist for a proper diagnosis and treatment.